Approximability of dynamical systems between trees of spheres: Bi-critical case

 Suppose that $v$ is a periodic critical internal vertex.
 If $F(w_0)\notin C_d$ then $v\notin B_0$ but $F(v)\in B_0$.
 But $F(B_0)\subset B_0$ so $v$ cannot be periodic which is absurd.
 Thus $F(w_0)\in C_d$ and it follows that $B_v(F(v))$ maps to a branch on $F(v)$ so maps inside itself.
 But $F(v)\neq v$ so $v$ cannot be periodic which is absurd.

-{\bf Case2.} There is just one non critical fixed leave $\alpha$.
-Then the vertex separating $\alpha$ and the two critical leaves is fixed and has maximal degree so, according to lemma \ref{cvuutil}, the approximating sequence converges in $\rat_d$.
-Absurd.
+{\bf Case2.} There is just one non critical fixed leaf $\alpha$.
+Then the vertex separating $\alpha$ and the two critical leaves is fixed and has maximal degree so, according to Lemma \ref{cvuutil}, the approximating sequence converges in $\rat_d$.
+Contradiction.

 {\bf Case3.} All fixed leaves are critical.
 Then $C_d$ maps bijectively to itself.
 Denote by $v$ the periodic critical internal vertex.
 As the approximating sequence does not converge in $\rat_d$ then $v$ is not fixed.
 From the critical annulus lemma (\ref{annocritiq}) $F^2(v)\notin [v,F(v)]$.
 As $C_d$ maps bijectively to itself the order of the vertices $v,F(v)$ and $F^2(v)$ has to be preserved so $v$ cannot be periodic.
 This is absurd.